Table of Contents

 A Statement of Purpose written to a university aims to convince a college admissions committee that you’re the right candidate for their program and their institution.

-On the other hand, a Statement of Purpose for scholarship is meant to persuade an institution or an organization to grant you funds for your education.
+On the other hand, a Statement of Purpose for a scholarship is meant to persuade an institution or an organization to grant you funds for your education.

 Since the purpose of these documents is different, the way you structure them will also be very different.